framely/community/docs/guide/concepts.md

 At language level, a frame represents objects with properties and is typically expressed in a noun phrase like "large, spicy noodle".
 In the service layer, the frame are your typical data class, which is parameters for your function.

 ### Dialog Acts
-Dialog act is another composite CUI data type in Framely.
+Dialog act is another composite CUI data type in OpenCUI.
 When frame is designed to help convert meaning in natural text into structured representation, dialog act is the opposite of the frame.
 Dialog act is designed to map structured meaning back to natural text.

 ### Entities
 The term entity is used to describe the general concept of types and they are basic building block for complex data type.
 When discussing entity details, it's important to understand these specific aspects: